isomerpages/moe-huayisec/_who-we-are/Our Code Of Conduct/School Rules and Regulations.md

 7 \.
 Letters from a parent/guardian will be considered on a case-by-case basis in determining whether an absent student can re-sit for weighted assessments that they missed.

 8 \.
 Students who are absent for summative reviews will not be allowed to re-sit for the paper.
 Students who are absent without M.C. for a summative review will be awarded a zero mark.

+#### Movement

+##### Leaving class during lessons

+1 \.
+If the need arises, a student can leave the class after obtaining the teacher’s permission.

+2 \.
+The Class Chairperson or Vice-Chairperson should account for the presence/absence of his/her classmates during lessons by entering the details into the Class Diary.
+Subject teachers will check the entries and initial against the slot for that teaching period.

+3 \.
+A student who does not need to attend any lesson during curriculum time should engage in self-study during his/her free periods at the designated study areas.

+##### Movement between lessons

+1 \.
+Students should line up in two rows and walk in a brisk and orderly manner to the venue for the next lesson.

+2 \.
+A student is not allowed to detour to other areas of the school without first obtaining permission from the teacher of the next lesson.

+##### Leaving school premises during school hours

+1 \.
+A student must inform his/her Form Teacher if he/she needs to leave the school premises during school hours.

+2 \.
+A parent/guardian should accompany a student home after registering with the General Office.